 Book your full-body skin check now

-Skin repair and rejuvenation services are currently provided at the New Town Skin Cancer and Skin Repair Centre.
+The below skin repair and rejuvenation services are currently provided at the New Town Skin Cancer and Skin Repair Centre.
 Cosmetic skin blemish removal is also offered at the Monash Skin Cancer Centre.

 Acne is a disease of the hair follicles of the face, chest and back that affects almost all teenagers during puberty.
 It is not caused by bacteria, although bacteria play a role in its development.
 Acne can appear on the skin as occluded pores (blackheads or whiteheads), red bumps (pimples or zits), pustules and occasionally as cysts.